ssvbio/ssvbio.github.io/_posts/2020-12-23-pheatmap_change_rowcolors.md

 data$colors=ifelse(data$status=="up","green","red")
 ```

 Remember the data is in first 10 columns (10 samples) only.
-So let us create heatmap from first 10 columns

-Now that we have looked at, let us store the heatmap as an object
+So let us create heatmap from first 10 columns.
+Now that we have looked at heatmap, let us store the heatmap as an object

 ``` r
 e=pheatmap(data[,1:10])